constantino-garcia/RHRVEasy/README.md

 The folder `RRData` contains a zip file with the data used to test the package in the paper.
 After unzipping, these data can also be used to test the package or follow the tutorial (see next section).

 ## Tutorial
-The `RHRVEasyTutorial.Rmd` provides a step-by-step introduction to the package.
+The `RHRVEasyTutorial.Rmd`/`RHRVEasyTutorial.R` provides a step-by-step introduction to the package.
 Furthermore, the results of the paper can be reproduced by completing the tutorial.
 To follow the tutorial, please refer to the `Data` section and unzip the zip folder under the `RRData` directory.

+Note that to use the R Markdown version of the tutorial, a [LaTex](https://www.latex-project.org/get/) distribution is needed.
+We also recommend installing [Rstudio](https://posit.co/download/rstudio-desktop/).
+After installing LaTex+Rstudio, open the `RHRVEasyTutorial.Rmd` file and click on the `Knit` button to compile the tutorial.
+(If a pop-up window appears, asking you to install dependencies, please accept this prompt.)

+If not LaTex distribution is installed, you may use the R script `RHRVEasyTutorial.R` to run the tutorial.